 - Germany – Bergische Kraeher breed

-All of these breeds crow in excess of 15 seconds, but none crow as long as the Drenica – a whopping 30 seconds!
+All of these breeds crow for more than 15 seconds, but none crow longer than the Drenica – a whopping 30 seconds!

-Several other countries around the world also hold rooster crowing contests: USA, Belgium, Germany, Netherlands and Indonesia.
+Other countries worldwide also hold rooster crowing contests: USA, Belgium, Germany, Netherlands, and Indonesia.